gaycodegal/operator-12/README.md

 The name Operator 12 stems from Prisoner (TV 1967-68)-style naming system for your side of the battle.
 You are #12, you report to #2.
 There will be more story behind the names as you get to know your organization.

-## Features

-- Layout Generator
-	- Generates resizing functions from layout definitions.
-	- usage `bazel run //:operator-12 ui/style-writer <name>`
-		- see name:`screen` for a simple example
-- UIElement
-	- resizable elements generated from a layout style and a list of elements/data to be styled
-- Button
-	- can click them and they do *things*
-- Movement Overlay
-- Text
-	- Can Render text in boxes
-- TextBox
-	- For when Text just isn't enough
-- Escape key closes game.
-- Map
-	- Can load map and slug data from Lua file exported by [Tiled](https://www.mapeditor.org/)
-		- Sample map file found in resources/maps
-	- currently handles drawing of a loaded map
-	- hopefully will eventually only handle map data and be moved to C++
-	- can scroll/pan with arrow keys
-- Segment
-	- Linked list node part of the slug
-- Slug
-	- the basic entity of the game
-	- essentially a linked list moving about the game-board
-	- can move about the board if clicked one space away from 'head'
-	- can damage other slugs and kill them
-	- regen size as they move up to a max size
-	- Enemy slugs controlled by computer AI
-- Slug/Slugdefs
-	- holds info on what sprites are associated with which slug-type
-- Technically cross-platform, although you'll have the easiest time with Linux.
-I'm developing it on linux, releases will have multiple OS (and mobile if I'm not lazy).
-	- I got windows working actually!

 ## Planned Content

 You can check the [org](./org) folder for more information about planned content.
 Although as I develop the story to my liking there will be spoilers there.
 Opening it in emacs' orgmode should allow you to avoid looking at anything involved with the story.